zarchri/photocallenge/README.md

 ### Imagery

-I use a image who asccioted with photo so I chooce a girl with a camera.
+I want use a image who associates with photo so I chooce a girl with a camera.

 ### Wireframes